ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 ## Docker

-Docker is a containerisation tool and framework to help you ship applications in a consistent and reliable manner.
+Docker is a containerisation tool and framework to help you ship applications consistently and reliably.

-Docker is the main tool used for deployment as it helps to ensure that the sample application can be quickly deployed and torn down in a predictable and consistent manner.
+Docker is the main tool used for deployment as it helps to ensure that the sample application can be quickly deployed and torn down predictably and consistently.

 ### Images and Dockerfiles